Fine Arts Division

 Meeting the minimum GPA does not automatically qualify a student for the Honors Program.
 Typically, if a student has written an exceptionally well-researched and well-written art history paper, and meets the other criteria for acceptance into the Honors Program, a professor might suggest that the student undertake a related topic as an honors thesis.
 Alternately, students can discuss pursuing an honors thesis with their academic advisor and a potential thesis advisor.
 The project must be supervised by an art history professor whose interests and expertise coincide with the proposed project, and who must agree, and be available, to serve as the honors thesis advisor.

-In either case, the student then works closely with the thesis advisor to develop a project proposal to be submitted to the art history faculty.
-Departmental approval must be attained before beginning work on the thesis.
+In either case, the student then works closely with the thesis advisor to develop a project proposal to be submitted to the Art History faculty.
+Departmental approval must be attained during the spring semester preceding work on the thesis.

 Please see the art history departmental Web page for more information.

 Art history offers a departmental minor with five options, each totaling 3 units.